Faces and maximizer subsets of highest weight modules: Main results and literature survey

-In light of these results and remarks, one can ask the weaker question of computing convex hulls of weights for various modules $\vla$.
-More importantly, this weaker question is relevant because convex hulls of weights of highest weight modules are crucially used in computing the set of weights themselves - e.g., in Theorem \ref{Tsimple}.
-Note that the convex hull of parabolic Verma modules is known:
+Given the positive answer to Question \ref{Qgvm}, a follow-up question is if, more generally, $\wt \vla = (\lambda - \Z \Delta) \cap \conv_\R (\wt \vla)$ for every highest weight module $\vla$.
+As we show in Theorem \ref{Twtsimple}, this is \textit{false}.
+Therefore in this paper, we next consider the ``weaker'' question of computing convex hulls of weights for various modules $\vla$.
+This weaker question is relevant because convex hulls of weights of highest weight modules are crucially used in computing the set of weights themselves -- e.g., in Theorem \ref{Twtgvm} below.